lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

 ## How to Write an Academic Paper

+<center>Author: Jianbang Xian (120037910056)</center>
+<center>Email: sinkinben@sjtu.edu.cn</center>

 Being able to write an academic paper is a critical skill for graduate students.
 It is also an important skill that continue to serve us if we intend to enter the PhD career,  or any specific field that involves analytical writing.
 However, academic writing is no way an easy task as it consists of lengthy procedures of conducting thorough research and the ability to write skillfully.
-Therefore, we should know the skills of academic writing before we enter the master's career.
+Therefore, we should know some basic skills of academic writing when we enter the master career.

-Here are some of my views on writing a computer science academic paper.
+## 1 Introduction

+## 2 Choose a Topic to Research

+## 3 Write the paper step by step

-### Get the Tools Ready
+### 3.1 Get the Tools Ready

-### Write a Paper Proposal
+### 3.2 Write a Paper Proposal

-### Write an Outline For Each Chapter
+### 3,3 Write an Outline For Each Chapter

 Generally speaking, a standard academic paper consists of the following parts: